tundish/blathnaid/NOTES.rst

 They might have been brothers.
 Twins even, save that Jack's suntanned face was several shades darker than the pale, sickly aspect of the other.

-Jack looked down to see that the lad had pressed into his hand a black pillule, the size and shape of a pea.
+Jack looked down to see that the lad had pressed into his hand a black pillule, ugly like a rotten tooth.
 "That'll take your mind off it.", said the stranger.
 "Lasts all day, lasts all day."

 Jack tried to give it back.
 "I don't want it", he said.
 "Anyway, I haven't any money".